-Even if we allow those false dichotomies to stand, the argument would still founder on the conclusion that evil "doesn't exist" because, we're told, evil is simply a term we use to describe "the absence of God's presence in our hearts."
+Even if those false dichotomies are allowed to stand, the argument still founders on the conclusion that evil "doesn't exist" because, we're told, evil is simply a term we use to describe "the absence of God's presence in our hearts."
 It doesn't follow.

-The case, such as it is, has been built on the unpacking of purported opposites — heat vs. cold, light vs. dark.
+Up to this point the case has been built on the unpacking of purported opposites — heat vs. cold, light vs. dark.
 What's the opposite of evil?
 Good.
-To keep the argument consistent, the conclusion therefore ought to be: Evil doesn't exist because it's only a term we use to describe the absence of good.
+For the argument to be consistent, the conclusion ought to be: Evil doesn't exist because it's only a term we use to describe the absence of good.

 You may wish to claim that good is the presence of God in men's hearts, but in that case you'll have launched a whole new debate, not finished one.

 Albeit thoroughly butchered in the above instance, the argument as a whole is a classic example of what's known in Christian apologetics as a theodicy — a defense of the proposition that God can be understood to be all-good and all-powerful despite having created a world in which evil exists.
 This particular form of theodicy, based on the idea that evil is to good as darkness is to light (the former, in each case, supposedly being reducible to the absence of the latter), is usually credited to Augustine of Hippo, who first laid out the argument some 1600 years ago.
 God didn't create evil, Augustine concluded; evil enters the world — which is to say, good departs from it — via man's free will.